 The Role of Lavender in a Matcha Latte

 While matcha is the star of this latte, lavender elevates the drink even more.
-Known for its calming properties, lavender adds a sweet, floral flavor.
-It also helps balance the energy boost from matcha.
+Known for its calming properties, lavender adds a sweet, floral flavor while helping to balance the energy boost from matcha.
 Popular in both aromatherapy and cooking, lavender perfectly complements the earthy, slightly bitter taste of matcha.

 Lavender as a Calming Agent

 Lavender has long been associated with relaxation and stress relief.
-When used in a lavender matcha latte, the floral notes help create a more balanced beverage, providing a sense of calm that counteracts any jitters from the caffeine in the matcha.
+When used in a lavender matcha latte, the floral notes help create a more balanced beverage, providing a sense of calm that counteracts any jitters from the caffeine in lavender matcha latte.
 This makes the drink perfect for those looking to enjoy a caffeine boost without the intensity that sometimes accompanies coffee or energy drinks.

 For more on how to incorporate lavender into different beverages, you can explore this recipe for a lavender oat milk latte .